 - Readers who want a practical, no-nonsense approach with real-world examples and commands

-Before you start: prerequisites and quick checks
+Before you start: prerequisites and quick checks Is a vpn router worth it 2026

 - Hardware: EdgeRouter X ER-X running EdgeOS the classic version works well for OpenVPN